-- Agree on a delivery protocol with suppliers and transportation companies, and make sure to inform them before their arrival at the residential buildings of the examination and safety and prevention measures.
+- Agree on a delivery protocol with suppliers and transportation companies, and make sure to inform them before their arrival at the residential buildings about the examination and safety and prevention measures.

 - Ensure adequate ventilation is provided at construction and closed maintenance sites.

-- Prohibit staying overnight in construction and maintenance sites.
+- Prevent staying overnight in construction and maintenance sites.

 - The lunch breaks should be spent inside the buildings and intertwined between employees.
-Closed dining rooms could be opened only in a very hot weather with the application of restaurant protocols.
+Closed dining rooms could be opened only in a very hot weather with the applying of restaurant protocols.

 - Determine the number of people allowed to use the elevators at the same time to avoid congestion [one person per 4 meters maximumly, of the elevator’s interior space].